benahm/PackageXML-Utils/README.md

 ---------------

-MetadataTypeFileListForRetrieve
+MetadataTypesDependences

+*Get the dependences metadata type list*

+MetadataTypesForRetrieve

-*Adding metadata file list names in order to generate a package.xml for retrieve*
+*Adding metadata type list in order to generate a package.xml for retrieve*

 MetadataTypeFileListFromPackage

 *Generate a metadata file list names from an existing package*

-MetadataTypesForRetrieve

-*Adding metadata type list in order to generate a package.xml for retrieve*